speritzl9001/CipherGrid/README.md

 ********

-Eclipse is an free, open source integrated development environment (IDE).
+<h3>Eclipse</h3> is an free, open source integrated development environment (IDE).
 Written mostly in Java, Eclipse can be used to develop applications. <a href="http://eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr2" target="_blank">Eclipse for Java developers</a>

 Through plug-ins, Eclipse can also be used to develop applications in other programming languages:
 Ada, ABAP, C, C++, COBOL, Fortran, Haskell, JavaScript, Lasso, Lua, Natural, Perl, PHP, Prolog, Python(PyDev), R, Ruby (including Ruby on Rails framework), Scala, Clojure, Groovy, Scheme, and Erlang.